rumenrashev/SoftUni/Java_DB/MySQL/README.md

 You now know how to create database using the GUI of the HeidiSQL.
 Now it’s time to create it using SQL queries.
 In that task (and the several following it) you will be required to create the database from the previous exercise using only SQL queries.
 Firstly, just create new database named minions.

 ### 2.Create Tables
 In the newly created database Minions add table minions (id, name, age).
-Then add new table towns (id, name).
-Set id columns of both tables to be primary key as constraint.
-Submit your create table queries in Judge together for both tables (one after another separated by “;”) as Run queries & check DB.
+Then add new table towns (town_id, name).
+Set id and town_id columns of both tables to be primary key as constraint, id's must be auto increment.
+Submit yours create table queries in Judge together for both tables (one after another separated by ";") as Run queries & check DB.

 ###    3. Alter Minions Table
 Change the structure of the Minions table to have new column town_id that would be of the same type as the id column of towns table.
 Add new constraint that makes town_id foreign key and references to id column of towns table.
 Submit your create table query in Judge as MySQL run skeleton, run queries & check DB